GoodnessJames/AirBnB_clone_v4/README.md

 Contributions are welcome!
 Please follow the project structure and coding standards.

 ## Acknowledgement

-All thanks to Alx community
+All thanks to ALX community.